 CAPE VERDE TOURIST TAX

-The tourist tax is used to promote and improve the quality of tourism in Cape Verde, through training, increased security and ecology etc. Tourism to this lovely country helps local people through spending in shops, bars and restaurants.
-The Tourist Tax is an additional way to improve the economy in the country, which then benefits residents.
+The tourist tax was introduced in May 2013.
+It is used to help raise the standard of living for residents, promote and improve the quality of tourism in Cape Verde, through training, increased security and ecology etc. Tourism to this lovely country helps local people through spending in shops, bars and restaurants.
+The tax is an additional way to improve the economy in the country, which then benefits residents.